What is the Program Cancellation Policy?

 Is there any structure to a day at White Pine?

-Our staff is super awesome at balancing planned, unstructured time with a very carefully chartered flow of each day.
-For all the programs we offer, a day in the field generally looks like…welcoming everyone as they arrive, the whole group coming together to begin the day in unity, then off on adventures either together or in smaller, more intimate groups.
+Our staff is prepared at balancing planned and unstructured time, with a very careful chartered flow to each day.
+For all of the programs we offer, a day in the field generally looks like this … welcoming everyone as they arrive, the whole group coming together to begin the day in unity, then off on adventures either together or in smaller, more intimate groups.
 The group reconvenes at day’s end.
 We are generally outdoors exploring for the duration of our programs.

 What can I expect with a day at White Pine?

 Getting down in the dirt or snow or mud or swamp etc… kids, teens or adults alike.
 Expect to be moving at times and stationary at others, to carry all your personal belongings for the day with you, including all your food and beverages, and to get a lot of fresh air- that along with the outdoor activity can make for tired bodies at day’s end.

 What is the difference in programs offered to the same age group?

 Our programs have similar philosophies, curriculum goals and structure.
 What varies program to program, is specific activities and curriculum based on program focus, location, season, weather, age of participents, and interests of those involved.

 How do you handle adverse weather conditions during a program?

 We are out in all sorts of weather — rain, sun, cold, heat, wind or biting insects.
 Dressing in proper clothing for the conditions is important for safety and the enjoyment of the individual and group.
 For extreme weather events during a program, our staff follows safety protocols to ensure group safety.